vaharoni/devops/docs/JoiningCluster.md

 Currently, Hetzner and Digital Ocean are supported.
 You will need to receive these secrets from the administrator of the existing cluster.

+Make sure to place the `kubeconfig` file you receive from the administrator under `tmp/kubeconfig`.
+This path is set by `.envrc` to automatically use the right cluster whenever you cd into the project directory.

 ## To join an existing Hetzner cluster

 ```shell